adamjaro/star-upcDst/README.md

 ## Step 3 (optional):

 There are two different ways to setup your condor jobs.
 Let's see two examples of submitting jobs for running *Step 1*.
-Remember, one has to make sure the run script has been setup correctly in *Step 1* if one uses this to produce picoDst files.
+Remember, one has to make sure the run script has been setup correctly in *Step 1* if one uses this to produce upcDst files.

 ### Example 1:
 - MuDst files are on distributed disks and STAR catalog can find your dataset, then one can use Jarda's example as a template.
 Jarda's example is based on AuAu Run14 UPC events: